 Maintaining its focus on the treaty's language, Mille Lacs distinguished the Chippewa Treaty before it from the Shoshone-Bannock Treaty at issue in Race Horse.
 Specifically, the Court noted that the Shoshone-Bannock Treaty, unlike the Chippewa Treaty, "tie[d] the duration of the rights to the occurrence of some clearly contemplated event[s]"-i.e., to whenever the hunting grounds would cease to "remai[n] unoccupied and owned by the United States."
 526 U.S. at 207.
 In drawing that distinction, however, the Court took care to emphasize that the treaty termination analysis turns on the events enumerated in the "Treaty itself."
 Ibid.
 Insofar as the Race Horse Court determined that the Shoshone-Bannock Treaty was "impliedly repealed," Mille Lacs disavowed that earlier holding.
 526 U.S. at 207.
 "Treaty rights," the Court clarified, "are not impliedly terminated upon statehood."
 Ibid.
-The Court further explained that "[t]he Race Horse Court's decision to the contrary"-that Wyoming's statehood did imply repeal of Indian treaty rights-"was informed by" that Court's erroneous conclusion "that the Indian treaty rights were inconsistent with state sovereignty over natural resources."
+The Court further explained that "[t]he Race Horse Court's decision to the contrary"-that Wyoming's statehood did imply repeal of Indian treaty rights were inconsistent with state sovereignty over natural resources."
 Id., at 207-208.

 In sum, Mille Lacs upended both lines of reasoning in Race Horse.
 The case established that the crucial inquiry for treaty termination analysis is whether Congress has expressly abrogated an Indian treaty right or whether a termination point identified in the treaty itself has been satisfied.
-Statehood is irrelevant to this analysis unless a statehood Act otherwise demonstrates Congress' clear intent to abrogate a treaty, or statehood appears as a termination point in the treaty rights to suggest that they can be extinguished by implication at statehood."
+Statehood is irrelevant to this analysis unless a statehood Act otherwise demonstrates Congress' clear intent to abrogate a treaty, or statehood appears as a termination point in the treaty.
+See 526 U.S. at 207. "[T]here is nothing inherent in the nature of reserved treaty rights to suggest that they can be extinguished by implication at statehood."
 Ibid.